jbossini/udacity_final_project/README.md

 ```

 PATCH '/editorials/<id_editorial>'
-- Create a new Editorial in our database
+- Update an Editorial in our database
-- Required Arguments: The id in the url of the Editorial to update
+- Request Arguments: The id in the url of the Editorial to update
 - Sample URL : curl -X PATCH -H "Content-Type: application/json" -H "Authorization: Bearer $EDITOR_AUTHORIZATION_TOKEN" https://comiquea.herokuapp.com/editorials/<id_editorial> -d '{"name": "Editorial name", "address": "location of the Editorial", "mail": "mail@editorial.com"}'
 - Returns :
     - An object with the updated editorial